Read about our work on COVID-19 here.

 Her focus has always been on designing and driving strategies that measurably impact people, organizations, and countries.
 Earlier in her career, Gabrielle led the public affairs strategy for HIV/AIDS at the United States Agency for International Development and served as the communications director for the U.S. Committee for Refugees.
 She also served as a speechwriter for President Clinton at The White House.

-Gabrielle is the chair of the board of the Washington Global Health Alliance and serves on numerous advisory committees and panels.
+Gabrielle is the president of the board of United for Global Mental Health and serves on numerous advisory committees and panels.
 She holds a Master of Public Administration from the Maxwell School at Syracuse University and a Bachelor of Arts from American University in Washington, DC.

 Gabrielle feels fortunate to have traveled to 65 countries, and loves traveling for work and with her family.